acmcsufoss/acm-server/docs/Nix/Packaging.md

 - `packages/`
 	- `hellobot/`
 		- `default.nix`
+			- This file will contain the package code.
+For example, if we're making a Go package, then that file will contain `buildGoModule` code.
 		- `service.nix`

-The `default.nix` file will contain the package code.
-For example, if we're making a Go package, then that file will contain `buildGoModule` code.

-The `service.nix` file will contain our Nix service code that we'll be writing.
+			- This file will contain our Nix service code that we'll be writing.
 			  It will define all the options that we can use in `configuration.nix`.

-As an example, let's make a Nix service option for our `hellobot` service that looks something like this:
+As an example, let's make a Nix service option for our `hellobot` service that lets the user write something like this:

 ```nix
 { config, lib, pkgs, ... }: